 Tanah Sullivan [24.45]:

-But that’s the only reason why we’ve integrated sustainability into our core business model.
+But that’s not the only reason why we’ve integrated sustainability into our core business model.
 The examples I can give you is with our Cloud Kitchens.
 We are planning for exponential growth on that side of the business across Indonesia.
-Because we have been able to effectively transition three cloud kitchens in pilot phase to zero waste completely, meaning there was no waste at all going to landfill.
+Because we have been able to effectively transition three Cloud Kitchens in pilot phase to zero waste completely, meaning there was no waste at all going to landfill.
 Now, it’s built into the expansion plans for every single cloud kitchen moving forward.

 It’s the same thing with our fulfillment centres — we’re planning to scale those fulfillment centres to meet the growing demand for our e-commerce business.
 At this point in time, 80 per cent of the packaging from Tokopedia fulfillment centres is 100 per cent recycled.
 And we are establishing, as we speak, an end market to purchase the waste from our warehouses to be able to then repurpose it into recycled packaging, which we will purchase back.